 If these pork and vegetable dumplings hit the spot, you’ll love my Mapo Tofu with Ground Pork, a spicy, savory Chinese favorite that’s fun to make at home.

-Follow me on @barelysalted for more kitchen fun.
+Follow me on @barelysalted for more recipe ideas.
 I’m trying to be more active there and would love to connect with you! :))

 Jezelle